chirag04/react-native-in-app-utils/Readme.md

 InAppUtils.purchaseProduct(productIdentifier, (error, response) => {
    // NOTE for v3.0: User can cancel the payment which will be available as error object here. if(response && response.productIdentifier) {
-      AlertIOS.alert('Purchase Successful', 'Your Transaction ID is ' + response.transactionIdentifier);
+      Alert.alert('Purchase Successful', 'Your Transaction ID is ' + response.transactionIdentifier);
       //unlock store here.
    }
 });